 What is modern slavery?

-According to the International Labour Organisation (ILO) 20.9 million men, women and children around the world are in slavery.
-In the 21st century people are still sold like objects, forced to work for little or no pay and at the complete mercy of their 'employers'.
+According to the International Labour Organisation (ILO) around 21 million men, women and children around the world are in a form of slavery.

 There are many different characteristics that distinguish slavery from other human rights violations, however only one needs to be present for slavery to exist.
 Someone is in slavery if they are: